AmadeusITGroup/riviera-dev-2025-contracts-example/README.md

 >
 > - node version > 20

-Start with the generation of the typescript SDK.
-In the `frontend` folder, run the command `npm install` and generated the SDK with `npm run -w @riviera-dev-contracts/todo-sdk spec:regen`.

-Once the SDK has been generated, you can run the web application.
-In the `frontend` folder, start the project with `npm start`.
+For simplicity's sake, the web application todo-ui directly targets the sdk sources and does not require a build from the sdk project.
+You just need to install the dependencies by running `npm install` and `npm start` in the `frontend` folder.

 > [!NOTE]
-> If at any point you need to re-generate the SDK, re-run the command `npm run -w @riviera-dev-contracts/todo-sdk spec:regen` in the `frontend` folder and re-start the application.
+> If at any point you need to re-generate the SDK, re-run the command `npm run -w @riviera-dev-contracts/todo-sdk sdk:generate` in the `frontend` folder and re-start the application.

 ### VSCode